buildkite/docs/pages/packages/maven.md

 These file configurations contain the following:

-- `~/.m2/settings.xml`: the ID for your specific Java registry in Buildkite and the API write token required to publish the package to this registry.
+- `~/.m2/settings.xml`: the ID for your specific Java registry in Buildkite and the API access token required to publish the package to this registry.
 - `pom.xml`: the ID and URL for your specific Java registry in Buildkite.

 ## Publish a package